Wet'suwet'en hereditary chiefs among those calling for civilian review of RCMP actions | CBC News

 Ceric said she was struck by the arbitrariness of the RCMP's treatment of people trying to get through to Wet'suwet'en territory.

-"It's really the luck of the draw which police officer you get ... this has really been an expansion of RCMP authority without lawful ground."
+"You're kind of at the mercy of the luck of the draw in terms of which police officers you get and which policies they're going to enforce that day....
+This has really been an expansion of RCMP authority without lawful ground."

 Harsha Walia, executive director of the B.C.
 Civil Liberties Association, said Ceric is one of many people who have been turned away at the Morice West Forest Service Road checkpoint.